paula4230/paula4230/README.md

   </a>
 </p>

-So far, these are my most remarkable projects (I also have other needle-moving projects though)
+So far, these are my most remarkable projects (I also have other needle-moving projects though):

 Key builds and integrations:
 1. Crystal wrapper for Thunderstore downloader